jung-eugene/studyBUddy/README.md

-# 📚 StudyBUddy: Find Your Study Match
+# 📚 studyBUddy: Find Your Study Match

-StudyBUddy is a mobile app built with Kotlin and Jetpack Compose that helps **Boston University students** find compatible study partners based on their **courses, availability, and study habits**.
+studyBUddy is a mobile app built with Kotlin and Jetpack Compose that helps **Boston University students** find compatible study partners based on their **courses, availability, and study habits**.

 Instead of searching through Discord servers or Reddit posts, students can **swipe** through curated profiles of peers who share similar study goals.
 When two students mutually match, the app securely **reveals their BU email or phone number**, allowing them to connect and coordinate study sessions.

 ---

 ## 🎯 App Concept and Primary Use Case
-The primary goal of StudyBUddy is to connect students in **large or lecture-heavy courses** (such as computer science, data science, or economics) who want to:
+The primary goal of studyBUddy is to connect students in **large or lecture-heavy courses** (such as computer science, data science, or economics) who want to:
 - Form small study groups
 - Review together before exams
 - Stay accountable through regular check-ins

-By combining familiar social mechanics (swiping) with an academic focus, StudyBUddy turns collaboration into a simple, fun, and secure experience.
+By combining familiar social mechanics (swiping) with an academic focus, studyBUddy turns collaboration into a simple, fun, and secure experience.

 ---